juanuys/funwithcode/code-doodle-2/doodle/README.md

 With a flock of 80 boids, using the naive O(N ~) algorithm (and so 6400 individual boidto-boid comparisons), on a single Lisp Machine without any special hardware accelerators, the simulation ran for about 95 seconds per frame.
 A ten-second (300 frame) motion test took about eight hours of real time to produce.

+## Other sources

+[Steering Behaviors For Autonomous Characters](http://www.red3d.com/cwr/steer/) by the same author.

 # Funny

 ## Acknowledgements (p33)